Q: What is Intervention? What’s with the name?

 A:The directions and hotel information are located here.

-Q: I’m an Enabler and saw that you are giving me Wifi Access, how do i connect to it and where is it available?
+Q: I’m an Enabler (I donated money to help fund the event) and saw that you are giving me Wifi Access, how do i connect to it and where is it available?

-Enabler Wifi access info will be given to you at the Help/Info Desk when you pick up your Intervention Lanyard and Con Book.
+Enabler Wifi access info will be given to you at the Help/Info Desk.
 Your access is in the event space of Intervention (The space shown on the Intervention Event Layout maps).
-It is not available in the Hilton hotel rooms, which requires a separate fee.
 We do request that Enablers not use this connection to download very large files, watch extensive streaming media, or use p2p file sharing networks.

 Q: Should I book a room at the hotel?

 A: Yes!
-We have the super-low room rate of $114/night at our event venue the Hilton Rockville in Rockville MD.
+We have the super-low room rate of $89/night at our event venue the Hilton Rockville (hotel registration link coming soon) in Rockville MD.

 A: We do not have separate rooms for these areas.
-We are a very indy focused event, so we typically don’t have “dealers” at the event who sell generic items.
-Most of the vendors at the event are selling their own creations, so you will always find unique things for sale.
-If you want to be in the vendor room you can apply here.
+We are a very indie focused event, so we typically don’t have “dealers” at the event who sell generic items.
+Most of the exhibitors at the event are selling their own creations so you will always find unique things for sale.
+If you want to be in the Exhibition Hall you can apply here when the form is available.

 Q: Are you making money from this?
 Why are you holding this event?